jjhickman/aim/README.md

 can create the backend service in python and the UI as an elegant web app.
 Or, you can do the whole thing in javascript, or something else!

-**Your system needs to visualize an arbitrary number of robots (each robot is an instance of Machine below) on an interactive map in GPS space, for example leveraging Google Maps as canvas.
-When left alone, each robot moves in random brownian motion around the map when unpaused, but can be paused via the UI to freeze.
-It can also be unpaused to resume moving around.**
+**Your system needs to**
+1. Visualize an arbitrary number of robots (each robot is an instance of `Machine` below) on an interactive map in GPS space, for example leveraging Google Maps as canvas.
+2. When left alone, each robot moves in random brownian motion around the map when unpaused, but can be paused via the UI to freeze.
+3. It can also be unpaused to resume moving around.

 ## API Definition
 ```proto